Animadversio/Animadversio.github.io/_academic_notes/Note-on-Feedback-Stablization.md

 **Controllability for LTI system**: For linear control system, $\dot x=Ax+Bu$, then the controllabilty is determined by the Kalman rank condition: $rank\,\mathcal C=n$, $\mathcal C=[B,AB,A^2B,A^{n-1}B]$

 **Interpretation**:
-* This is a corrolary of Brockett theorem for LTI.
+* This is related to Brockett theorem for LTI.

-*
+## Passivity
+**Intuition**: The system doesn't generate energy, the energy increase in it is less than or equal to the energy input.
+* This property is inspired by the energy property in a electrical / mechanical system.

+## Passivity Based Control

 [MIT Dynamic System and Control 2011](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-241j-dynamic-systems-and-control-spring-2011/lecture-notes/)